abhichall/synthesize.ai/README.md

 # synthesize.ai

-🚀 **AI-powered research assistant** that lets you engage with academic papers as if you’re speaking directly to the researchers.
+🚀 Synthesize.ai is an **AI-powered research assistant** that lets you engage with academic papers as if you’re speaking directly to the researchers.

 🔍 **Key Features:**